fortune-ncube/US_Arrests_PCA/README.md

 1. Clone the repository:
 2. Install the required dependencies:

-3. Open and run the Jupyter Notebook `US_Arrest_Data_Analysis.ipynb` to explore the dataset and analysis results.
+3. Open and run the Jupyter Notebook `US_Arrests_PCA.ipynb` to explore the dataset and analysis results.

 ## Credits

-This project was created by [Fortune].
-You can find the original repository [here](https://github.com/your-username/US-Arrest-Analysis).
+This project was created by Fortune Ncube.
+You can find the original repository [here](https://github.com/fortune-ncube/US_Arrests_PCA).